qpdf/qpdf/manual/contributing.rst

 Personal Comments
 -----------------

-QPDF started as a work project in 2002.
+qpdf started as a work project in 2002.
 The first open source release was in 2008.
 While there have been a handful of contributors, the vast majority of the code was written by one person over many years as a side project.